 - Then you cook the onions, mushrooms and garlic down a bit to add more flavor to the veggies.

-- Add the meat back in and sprinkle flour, salt and pepper over it, stirring until the flour is absorbed.
+- Add the meat back in and sprinkle flour, salt and pepper over it, stirring until the flour absorbs.

 - Deglaze the pan with Guinness and scrape up the browned bits on the bottom of the pot, and then add the beef stock, Dijon, tomato paste, thyme, Worcestershire, and bay leaves.

-- Stir well to mix in and then add the potatoes, carrots, and peas and give it all a good stir (it will look like the picture on the left below.
+- Stir well to mix in and then add the potatoes, carrots, and peas and give it all a good stir.

-- Set to pressure cook on high for 30 minutes and then naturally release pressure and you’ll end up with the picture on the right!
+- Set to pressure cook on high for 30 minutes and then naturally release pressure before removing the lid.

 - Sprinkle with parsley and serve.

-While you can certainly make Irish stew on the stovetop or in a slow cooker, the Instant Pot creates the same results (or better!) with less time.
+While you can certainly make this traditional Irish stew recipe on the stovetop or in a slow cooker, the Instant Pot creates the same results (or better!) with less time.
 Plus, the Instant Pot has the sauté function which most crock pots don’t so you can avoid dirtying another pot.

 Some Instant Pot recipes are overly complicated but this is not one of them.
 While this recipe is easy enough for a very novice cook and Instant Pot user, there are a few things that you’ll want to note to make sure yours comes out absolutely perfect.